oksanaokhten/ambrosia/README.md

     ![Desktop](images/desktop.png)
 * **Interactive elements**
-    - The shoppers in this e-commerce website, could add, update, remove products and adjust the shopping bag.
+    - The shoppers in this e-commerce website, could add, update and remove products from their shopping bag.
 * **Notification system**
     - Success, alert and error messages are provided for many of shopper's actions.
 * **Persistent storage: create, read, update and delete.**